department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 ## How do I request a Higher-Level Review?

+Depending on the type of benefit claim, you can use our online request tool, submit a paper form by mail, or fax, or drop it off in person at a regional benefit office near you.

+**Online**
+To request a Higher-Level Review for a disability claim, you can use our online request tool.
+This online option is currently available only for disability claims.

+**Please sign in to request a Higher-Level Review online** Try signing in with your DS Logon, My HealtheVet, or ID.me account.
+If you don't have any of those accounts, you can create one.
+Sign in or create an account

+**By mail, fax, or in person**
-To request a Higher-Level Review, fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996). <br>
+Fill out the Decision Review Request: Higher-Level Review (VA Form 20-0996). <br>
 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996 (PDF)</a>

 <ol class="process">
 <li class="process-step list-one">

 ### Select a benefit type in Part I of the form
-The most common benefit type is compensation, but if you’re unsure, check your VA decision.
+The most common benefit type is compensation, but if you’re unsure, check your VA decision letter.
 You can’t select multiple benefit types.
 You have to complete a separate form for each type.

 </li>